 “Muscle mass gains from baseline were 6.2% (3.9 kg) in the milk drinkers, 4.4% (2.8 kg) in the soy drinkers, and 3.7% (2.4 kg) in the carbohydrate drinkers.
 Milk drinkers also showed a significantly greater reduction in their fat mass, which declined by 5.5% (0.8 kg) from baseline compared to both the carbohydrate group, who reduced their fat mass by 3.4% (0.5 kg), and the soy drinkers who lost only 1.5% of their baseline fat mass (0.2 kg).”

 While reduced-lactose dairy foods can allow those with sensitivities to enjoy milk, cheese and yoghurt, some consumers may prefer to avoid dairy altogether before or after their workout.
 There are several similarly nutritious dairy-free alternatives available that are ideal for pre and post-workout consumption.
 These include:

 - Soya protein shakes

 - Pea protein shakes

-In addition, many people who suffer mild to moderate lactose issues have no problem with natural yogurt or mature cheese as much of the lactose is broken down in the manufacturing process.
+In addition, many people who suffer mild to moderate lactose issues have no problem with natural yoghurt or mature cheese as much of the lactose is broken down in the manufacturing process.
 Goat’s milk is often well tolerated when cow’s milk is not.
 Some dairy products are also treated with the enzyme lactase which breaks lactose down.